RoyalPineapple/blowcontrol/README.md

 [![Tests](https://github.com/RoyalPineapple/blowcontrol/workflows/Tests%20and%20Code%20Quality/badge.svg)](https://github.com/RoyalPineapple/blowcontrol/actions)
 [![Codecov](https://codecov.io/gh/RoyalPineapple/blowcontrol/branch/master/graph/badge.svg)](https://codecov.io/gh/RoyalPineapple/blowcontrol)

 **BlowControl** is a command-line app for controlling Dyson fans over MQTT.
-It was built quickly, but it works.
+It was built hastily and without care, but it works.
 You get device control, state monitoring, async operations, and machine-readable JSON output for automation.
-If you want a polished, enterprise-grade solution, keep looking.
+If you need a rock solid, enterprise-grade solution, keep looking.
+If your goal is to change the fan settings without ever moving your cursor from the active terminal window, this is your stop.

 ---